-No I am not on an ego trip.
-Believe me I have done this job long enough and I realised long ago that there is no place for an inflated ego in the wilds of Africa.
-What I am referring to is a particular leopard in Northern Mozambique that I have been after for two solid years now.
-In one of my previous blog posts I spoke about him with admiration.
+In one of my previous blog posts I spoke with admiration about a particular leopard in Northern Mozambique that I have been after for two solid years now.
 Well after this year’s season my admiration for him has only grown and if anything has furthered my desire and focus to connect with him in a coming season.

 This particular cat I am talking about favoured a sausage tree on the Lucinge and Kambala river confluences.
 We started calling him Sausage tree cat, but due to his distinct markings on his left flank we ended up calling him Peanut instead.

 A friend of mine started the 2022 season in L7 with a lion and leopard hunt in July and I was responsible for doing the baiting.
 I had 18 leopard on bait of which 7 were tom cats – phenomenal leopard action by any measure!
 As luck would have it I placed a bait west of a mountain range called Marangamaranga and I had a cat hit the first night that the bait was up.
 I vectored my friend on to the bait and the following night he sealed the deal with a very old leopard before last light.
 The night after this, Peanut made an appearance on a bait in his favourite Sausage tree and we could only watch the trail camera photos with admiration as he languidly demolished the zebra leg I had hung for him.
 I was excited.
 I had an American client due in a week and I was hoping Peanut would stick around for me to finally meet him.